Orthotics vs Formthotics - Is one better for Dancers?

 Thank you!
 May

 Thanks for your question!
-I do like using the Formthotics for some dancers, however there is still definitely a need for custom moulded orthotics in some situations.
+I do like using the Formthotics for some dancers, however, there is still definitely a need for custom molded orthotics in some situations.

 For those that have not seen the original video – here it is …

-As I explain in the video, I am not against the use of custom made orthotics.
+As I explain in the video, I am not against the use of custom-made orthotics.
 Especially ones created out of firm density foam, as opposed to the cast, rigid orthotics.
-Hard custom made orthotics may be required to correcting moderate to severe pronation of the foot or other altered foot biomechanics (such as in Cerebal Palsy).
-Custom made inserts can also be helpful if there is a need to offload any areas – ie sessamoiditis – where we may need to cut a hole to offload the area.
+Hard custom-made orthotics may be required to correcting moderate to severe pronation of the foot or other altered foot biomechanics (such as in Cerebral Palsy).
+Custom-made inserts can also be helpful if there is a need to offload any areas – ie sesamoiditis – where we may need to cut a hole to offload the area.